survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 ]);
 ```

 If you execute `npm run build` now, you should see result close to the same as before.
-The outcome may be a slightly better as you are likely using a newer version of UglifyJS this way.

 T> Source maps are disabled by default.
 You can enable them through the `sourceMap` flag.
-You should check *uglifyjs-webpack-plugin* for more options.
+You should check *terser-webpack-plugin* for more options.

-T> To strip `console.log` calls from the resulting source, set `uglifyOptions.compress.drop_console` to `true` as [discussed on Stack Overflow](https://stackoverflow.com/questions/49101152/webpack-v4-remove-console-logs-with-webpack-uglify).
+T> To adjust Terser, attach `terserOptions` with the related options to the plugin.

 {pagebreak}

 ## Other Ways to Minify JavaScript

-Although the defaults and *uglifyjs-webpack-plugin* works for this use case, there are more options you can consider:
+Although the defaults and *terser-webpack-plugin* works for this use case, there are more options you can consider:

 * [babel-minify-webpack-plugin](https://www.npmjs.com/package/babel-minify-webpack-plugin) relies on [babel-preset-minify](https://www.npmjs.com/package/babel-preset-minify) underneath and it has been developed by the Babel team.
-It's slower than UglifyJS, though.
 * [webpack-closure-compiler](https://www.npmjs.com/package/webpack-closure-compiler) runs parallel and gives even smaller result than *babel-minify-webpack-plugin* at times. [closure-webpack-plugin](https://www.npmjs.com/package/closure-webpack-plugin) is another option.
 * [butternut-webpack-plugin](https://www.npmjs.com/package/butternut-webpack-plugin) uses Rich Harris' experimental [butternut](https://www.npmjs.com/package/butternut) minifier underneath.